wiremas/spore/README.md

 | Shift						| Smooth (same as align to normal)						|
 | Meta						| Randomize												|

+### Move

+Move all instances within the given radius along the stroke direction

 ### Id Mode

 Modify the objectIndex points within the radius to the specified ID.